 Individuals under the age of 12, which is the minimum age limit for chimpanzee trekking in Uganda and Rwanda, are not permitted to participate in the activity.
 However, an exception may be made if prior arrangements are made with the authorities, and the person is at least 4 feet tall and within 2-3 months of their 12th birthday, and have a good energy level, but there is no guarantee that the authorities will accept.
-It is always best to check with the authorities and tour operators such as Trek Africa Tours for the specific requirements and regulations.
+It is always best to check with the authorities and tour operators such as Trek Africa Expeditions for the specific requirements and regulations.

 Children below the age limit for Chimpanzee trekking are not permitted to participate for several reasons.
 Firstly, chimpanzees can be unpredictable and may charge, and young children may not be able to take the necessary precautions or pay close attention during the safety briefing.
 Additionally, children are often playful and may slow down the group while on the trek, making it difficult to reach the chimpanzees in the forest.
 They may also be more likely to touch or break vegetation, which can disturb the chimpanzees’ habitat.

 In addition, the dense forest can be challenging for young children who are below the age limit for Chimpanzee trekking.
 The forest trails may be difficult to navigate due to the height and energy required, making it challenging for kids to trek through the thick underbrush.